Our Services

 This is not simply "restless sleep."
 It is a neurological condition involving the brainstem circuits that regulate muscle tone during REM sleep.

-If you recognize these symptoms in yourself or a loved one, Ubie's free AI-powered Rapid Eye Movement (REM) Sleep Behavior Disorder symptom checker can help you quickly assess whether your experiences align with RBD and determine if medical evaluation is appropriate.
+If you recognize these symptoms in yourself or a loved one, you can use Ubie's free AI-powered symptom checker to quickly assess whether your experiences warrant medical evaluation and get personalized guidance on next steps.

 Sleep problems are sometimes dismissed as lifestyle issues.
 While sleep hygiene is important, chronic or unusual symptoms deserve attention.